B-UMMI/chewBBACA/README.md

 **Installing chewBBACA**

+### chewBBACA_ns works with python 3

-Git clone the whole repository
+Git clone the whole repository (advised to clone to a new folder as it uses a different branch)

 ```
 git clone -b chewie_NS https://github.com/B-UMMI/chewBBACA.git